Managing and Sustaining Research Programs

 For example, novice investigators must understand the need for integrity, provide recognition to collaborators and previous investigators (frequently overlooked at this nascent stage), and respect the nature of intellectual property, see for example the ethical guidelines from the Geological Society of America.

 Investigators should identify and follow their university's policies for travel, vehicle use, copyright, and others concerns, as specified.
-The GSA ethics document provides some guidelines for editors, authors and co-authors, and reviewers.
+The GSA ethics document ( This site may be offline. ) provides some guidelines for editors, authors and co-authors, and reviewers.
 Funding agencies will require grant protocols, including appropriate uses of funds, deadlines for reports, and the like.
 Research on public lands will incur 3rd party requirements, for example, the National Park Service, whose permit applications may require letters of support and peer review, and are available at NPS research website; researchers will also be required to file Investigator's Annual Reports.
 Thus, effective management will involve awareness of myriad concerns.
 Lastly, risk management in research is essential, as safety is the primary concern.

 Field Safety Management Plans

 Safety in the field is well-discussed in the NAGT website on field safety.
 Students should learn the importance of professional protocol, including dress, footwear, personal protection, and data collection.
 Research should be designed to instill professionalism from day one.
 Also see the Research in the Field page of this module for more information.

 Faculty should communicate their expectations of student collaborators, possibly through the use of contracts.
 Satisfaction within the collaboration will be favored if the scope of originality, time investment, sophistication, and dissemination plan are discussed and agreed upon prior to initiation of a project.
 Particular attention should be directed to awareness of who will co-author and be recognized in research outcomes.
 A discussion of these concerns, with case studies and examples from many programs, is available from the On the Cutting Edge Early Career module samples from research programs.